United States Army Corps of Engineers: Environmental protection and regulatory program

 Another of the major responsibilities of the Army Corps of Engineers is administering the permitting program under Section 404 of the Federal Water Pollution Control Act of 1972, also known as the Clean Water Act.
 The Secretary of the Army is authorized under this act to issue permits for the discharge of dredged and fill material in waters of the United States, including adjacent wetlands.
 The geographic extent of waters of the United States subject to section 404 permits fall under a broader definition and include tributaries to navigable waters and adjacent wetlands.
 The engineers must first determine if the waters at the project site are jurisdictional and subject to the requirements of the section 404 permitting program.
 Once jurisdiction has been established, permit review and authorization follows a sequence process that encourages avoidance of impacts, followed by minimizing impacts and, finally, requiring mitigation for unavoidable impacts to the aquatic environment.
 This sequence is described in the section 404(b)(1) guidelines.

 There are three types of permits issued by the Corps of Engineers: Nationwide, Regional General, and Individual.
 80% of the permits issued are nationwide permits, which include 50 general type of activities for minimal impacts to waters of the United States, as published in the Federal Register.
 Nationwide permits are subject to a reauthorization process every 5 years, with the most recent reauthorization occurring in March, 2012.
 To gain authorization under a nationwide permit, an applicant must comply with the terms and conditions of the nationwide permit.
 Select nationwide permits require preconstruction notification to the applicable corps district office notifying them of his or her intent, type and amount of impact and fill in waters, and a site map.
 Although the nationwide process is fairly simple, corps approval must be obtained before commencing with any work in waters of the United States.
 Regional general permits are specific to each corps district office.
 Individual permits are generally required for projects that impact greater than 0.5 acres of waters of the United States.
 Individual permits are required for activities that result in more than minimal impacts to the aquatic environment.

 Research

 The Corps of Engineers has two research organizations, the Engineer Research and Development Center (ERDC) and the Army Geospatial Center (AGC).

-ERDC provides science, technology, and expertise in engineering and environmental sciences to support both military and civil/civilian customers.
-ERDC research support includes:
+ERDC provides science, technology, and expertise in engineering and environmental sciences to support both military and civilian customers.
+ERCD research support includes: